dd3tech/bui/README.md

 import 'dd360-ds/dd360.css'
 ```

-***⚠️Warning: If you want to combine it with other styles, be sure to import our css as the last one.***
+⚠️ ***Warning: If you want to combine it with other styles, be sure to import our css as the last one.***

 How to import components?